b4m-oss/capetown-cms/docs/en/architecture.md

 # Capetown CMS Architecture

 **Capetown** is a modern, modular CMS designed to embrace the needs of the next generation of web development.
 It is built with flexibility and extensibility in mind, offering a robust override system that allows developers to customize core functionality without directly modifying it.
-Capetown is developed to ensure compatibility with WordPress data, allowing for seamless migration and interaction between platforms.
+Capetown is developed to ensure compatibility with WordPress data, allowing for seamless migration from WordPress.

 See also [READ ME](../../README.md).